Robdom87/Hold-My-Code/README.md

 ## Description

-The Just Another Text Editior is a web based app where in which a user can write and save code snippets and notes with javascript highlighting.
+Hold My Code is a web based app where in which a user can write and save code snippets and notes with javascript highlighting.
 The application works online as well as offline and can be installed as a browser application.

 ## Table of Contents